engineerapart/next-workbox-webpack-plugin/readme.md

 const nextWorkboxWebpackPlugin = require('@engineerapart/next-workbox-webpack-plugin');

 nextWorkboxWebpackPlugin({
+	// Should debug mode be forced?
+If true, this will set workbox.setConfig({ debug: true }); in the service worker
+	debug: false,
   // must, you can get it at time time of Next.js compiling
   buildId: '6c071eb6-ab01-47bc-8074-71057afc1f64',
   // optional, next.js dist path as compiling. most of cases you don't need to fix it.